 Davis Way and her associates are becoming more 3-dimensional.
 No more cartoons.
 Everyone is a person with motivation, a back story, and a unique personality.
 Even the “bad guys” are complicated.
 The interpersonal relationships are also filling out and filling up.
 Bradley Cole works with Davis, at the same casino.
 Ms. Archer could easily create an entire other series — the same events from Bradley’s point of view.

-I loved it.
+I loved the book.
 The complexity and depth of old and new characters.
 The intricacies of a plot which the author handles perfectly, never dropping a stitch.
 I have read a lot of mysteries over the years.
 Thousands of mysteries — and I have never seen a plot of this complexity handled better or more elegantly.
 Gretchen Archer is a champ and a pro.
 Each book is better than the last.

 Bradley’s growth as a character is particularly satisfying.
 He always had potential, but he was never around enough to become real.
 Now he’s in the middle of the action.
 All of the “regulars” get flushed out in this third book.
 Fantasy, No-Hair … even Bianca Sanders are growing new layers, developing depth.